Top 03 Mobile Advertising Platforms Used by the Digital Marketers

 YouTube

 Yes.
 YouTube is a search engine- a video search engine.
-And we all know how much time we spend on it every single day (especially this lockdown).
+And we all know how much time we spend on it every single day.
 Can you recall those abrupt ads that appear out of nowhere?
 They don’t even buffer!
-I know, it’s irritating.
+I know it’s irritating.
 But they are effective as hell.

 Types of YouTube Ads: